gaurishewale20/Incognito/README.md

 * Archeel Parekh

 ## Description
-A real-time COVID-19 Dashboard equipped with all the information regarding Symptoms,Precautions,etc and a quick basic health test.
+A real-time COVID-19 Dashboard equipped with all the information regarding Symptoms,Precautions, etc and a quick basic health test.

 The website offers various features as follows:
 - Daily Data visualisation for Indian States, Union Territories and the country